supermarin/ObjectiveRecord/README.md

 ### Usage
 1. Clone the repository in your project, and add it to the XCode
-2. #import "NSManagedObject+ActiveRecord.h" in your model or .pch file.
+2. #import "ObjectiveRecord.h" in your model or .pch file.
-3. If you've added the Core Data manually, you can change the custom model and database name in  CoreDataManager
+3. If you've added the Core Data manually, you can change the custom model and database name in CoreDataManager.m

 ``` objc

 static NSString *CUSTOM_MODEL_NAME = @"Database";
 static NSString *CUSTOM_DATABASE_NAME = nil;
 ```
+#### CocoaPods
+Coming soon.

 ### Example
 ``` objc